 - 1. The School Administrator will initiate appropriate Immediate Response Actions, which may include DUCK AND COVER, SHELTER-IN-PLACE, EVACUATE BUILDING, or OFF-SITE EVACUATION as described in Section 4.0. - 2.
 If the School Administrator issues the EVACUATE BUILDING action, staff and students will evacuate the buildings using prescribed routes or other safe routes to the Assembly Area. - 3.
 In the event of an evacuation, Teachers will bring their student roster and take attendance at the Assembly Area to account for students.
 Teachers will notify the Assembly Area Team of missing students. - 4.
 The School Administrator will call "911" and will provide the exact location (e.g., building, area) and nature of emergency. - 5.
-The School Administrator will notify the Local District Superintendent of the situation.
-A member of this group will call the Office of Communications with information on this situation. - 6.
+The School Administrator will notify the Local District Superintendent of the situation. - 6.
 The Security/Utilities Team will secure the crash area to prevent unauthorized access.
 If the crash results in a fuel or chemical spill, refer to Section 5.4.
 If the crash results in a utility interruption, refer to Section 5.13. - 7.
-The School Administrator will direct the Fire Suppression and HazMat Team to organize fire suppression activities until the Fire Department arrives. - 8.
-The First Aid/Medical Team will check for injuries to provide appropriate first aid. - 9.
-Any affected areas will not be reopened until the agency provides clearance and the School Administrator issues authorization to do so. - 10.
+The First Aid/Medical Team will check for injuries to provide appropriate first aid. - 8.
+Any affected areas will not be reopened until the Beale AFB Fire Department provides clearance and the School Administrator issues authorization to do so. - 9.
 The School Administrator will initiate an OFF-SITE EVACUATION, as described in Section 4.0 if warranted by changes in conditions.